CharlesB91/visit-glasgow/README.md

 # Visit Glasgow

-Visit Glasgow is a site which has been designed to inform foreign tourists, natives and the general public on events being hosted in the city of Glasgow, also details on the main tourist attractions the city has to offer which attracts visitors from all over the globe.
+Visit Glasgow is a site which has been designed to inform foreign tourists, natives and the general public on events being hosted in the city of Glasgow.
+This also includes details on the main tourist attractions the city has to offer which attracts visitors from all over the globe.
 This site is particularly useful as it provides direct links to the various events & tourist attractive but ultimately gives you a vibe on how exiting the city is.

 ![Responsive Mockup](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/mockup-home.PNG)